frothers/Frothers-FC/content/posts/2025/2025-winter-game-07.md

 🙏 A hockey assist by stumbling over the ball, just to nutmeg the defender and then square it up to open the play

-🙏 3 separate incidents of getting the opposition to kick the ball out for supposed injuries
+🙏 3 separate incidents of getting the opposition to kick the ball out for supposed injuries + a yellow card to top it off

 🙏 Must have thought he was playing rugby after that, as the conversion from being through on goal was pinpoint